3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-citygml-ades.rst

 ADE has been detected upon database connection, the table remains empty.

-In the example of :numref:`impexp_gui_ADE_list_fig`, there is only an Importer/Exporter extension for an ADE called *TestADE* but the connected 3DCityDB instance lacks support for it.
-TestADE data would therefore not be handled by the Importer/Exporter and thus not stored into the database in this scenario.
+In the example of :numref:`impexp_gui_ADE_list_fig`, there is only an Importer/Exporter extension for an ADE called *KitEnergyADE* but the connected 3DCityDB instance lacks support for it.
+EnergyADE data would therefore not be handled by the Importer/Exporter and thus not stored into the database in this scenario.

 If you select an entry in the ADE table and click the *Info* button (or simply double-click on the entry), metadata about the ADE will be displayed in a separate window as shown below.
-The *Status* field shows whether the ADE is fully supported, or some user action is required.
+The *Status* field shows whether the ADE is fully supported or some user action is required.
+The *Encoding* checkboxes illustrate for which output formats the ADE is available.
+Thus, ADE content will only be exported when choosing a supported output format for the export operation (see :numref:`impexp_citygml_export_chapter`).

 .. figure:: /media/impexp_ADE_metadata_dialog_fig.png
    :name: impexp_ADE_metadata_dialog_fig